 As mentioned above, “out of contract” rates are usually the highest and you will often find them if you’re a business new to a property or if you have terminated a contract but not switched it over to a new supplier.
 Suppliers usually require 28 days’ notice to switch on to another rate.

-No, Forward Energy will arrange this for you.
-Working on your behalf with a signed letter of authority we are able to send your old supplier a termination letter making it even simpler to switch.
+No, Forward Energy UK Ltd will arrange this for you.
+Working on your behalf with a customers signed letter of authority we are able to send your old supplier a termination letter making it even simpler to switch.

-We do not charge our clients for using our services.
-We receive commission from the energy suppliers we work with which ensures we provide fair comparisons.
+We do not charge our clients directly for using our services.
+We receive industry set commission from the energy suppliers we work with who ensure we provide fair comparisons.

 Climate Change Levy (CCL) is an environmental tax applied to your commercial energy usage designed to encourage businesses to be more energy efficient.